KittyGiraudel/SJSJ/_glossary/CANVAS.md

 ---
 title: Canvas
-description: an HTML element for graphic applications in 2D or 3D
+excerpt: an HTML element for graphic applications in 2D or 3D
 ---

 # Canvas